Paco de Lucía. The revolutionary Spanish flamenco guitarist, composer and producer

 "The portrait of studied concentration and pristine perfection.
 Stiff-backed and stern-faced with the distinguished air about him that some might misread as haughtiness.
 He is proud and majestic, like a regal Arabian steed prancing with grace and elegance and able to reveal great power."

 It may surprise many to learn that Paco was not formally trained.
 In regard to a tour with McLaughlin and Corea in 1980 he is quoted as saying;

-Entre dos Aguasis taken from the 1975 compilation LP of the same name.
-If you are reading and have access to a streaming service I suggest you check it out.
+Entre dos Aguasis was taken from the 1975 compilation LP of the same name.
+If you have access to a streaming service, I suggest you check it out.

 Early life and career